- snowdrop (n.)

 Social climber is from 1893; social work is 1890; social worker 1886.
 Social drinking first attested 1807.
 Social studies as an inclusive term for history, geography, economics, etc., is attested from 1916.
 Social security "system of state support for needy citizens" is attested from 1907 (the Social Security Act was passed by U.S. Congress in 1935).
 Social butterfly is from 1867, in figurative reference to "flitting."

-Social contract (1849) ultimately is from Rousseau.
+Social contract (1763) is from translations of Rousseau.
 Social Darwinism attested from 1887.
 Social engineering attested from 1899.
-Social science is from 1811.
+Social science is from 1785.